 We talk to each of our clients about their mailing lists, and while most are totally on board and use theirs as a valuable marketing tool, some people are understandably less enthusiastic.
 Bonnie told us,

-“I have spent a couple hours reading about MailChimp [that’s an affiliate link to the software we recommend to send newsletters], and I have to admit I hit a mental roadblock every time I visit this topic.
+“I have spent a couple hours reading about newsletters, and I have to admit I hit a mental roadblock every time I visit this topic.
 My plan for staying connected to my followers is to blog (and repost this on my business Facebook page).
-I keep thinking that adding MailChimp, and creating newsletters would be an extra busy detail that my heart isn’t into.
+I keep thinking that creating newsletters would be an extra busy detail that my heart isn’t into.
 I know from receiving letters that I rarely, if ever, read them (the only exceptions are Aeolidia and Michael Hyatt).

 Am I missing something if I do not send out newsletters?
 Is there a way to send the blog posts in newsletter format or as the newsletter?”